8 Best Freshservice Connectors for IT Service Management

 Error Handling and Failed Syncs

-Challenge: A sync fails—maybe the API timed out, or required field data was missing—and you don’t notice for days.
+Challenge: A sync fails (maybe the API timed out, or a required field was missing) and you don’t notice for days.
 Tickets pile up without syncing, creating a massive backlog that’s hard to recover.

 Solution: Configure error notifications immediately.
 Most connectors can email or Slack you when syncs fail.
-Set up monitoring dashboards to track sync health.
-For critical integrations, implement automatic retry logic (available in tools like Exalate and ZigiOps).
+For critical integrations, use connectors with automatic retry logic (available in tools like Exalate and ZigiOps) that retry failed operations with exponential backoff before escalating to manual intervention.

 Scaling Issues with High Volumes